umangtdesai/MBE-Data-Analysis/kgrewal_shin2/README.md

 It includes where they ended their uber rides and the mean time to get there.

-Files:
+TRANSFORMATIONS:

-cleaning files:
+transformation1.py - finding the difference between street names, and streets with landmarks on them, selecting only those that are not female street names transformation2.py - finding streets with no schools at them that are only male or unknown street names transformation3.py -

-street_name_cleaning.py - ran once in order to create json uber_data_cleaning.py - ran once in order to create json
+FILES:

-Transformations:
+in /cleaning:
-transformation1.py - finding the difference between street names, and streets with landmarks on them, selecting only those that are not female street names transformation2.py - transformation3.py -
+street_name_cleaning.py - ran once in order to create json uber_data_cleaning.py - ran once in order to create json test.py - test file for our use previously transformations.py - transformation functions as outlined in class major_roads_cleaning.py - currently unused in this project, for future use once learning how to upload a file from google drive